story-branch/story_branch/docs/index.md

 $ story_branch -h

 Commands:
-  story_branch add             # Add a new story branch configuration story_branch create          # Create branch from a ticket in the tracker story_branch finish          # Creates a git commit message for the staged changes with a [Finishes] tag story_branch help [COMMAND]  # Describe available commands or one specific command
+  story_branch configure       # Add a new story branch configuration story_branch create          # Create branch from a ticket in the tracker story_branch finish          # Creates a git commit message for the staged changes with a [Finishes] tag story_branch help [COMMAND]  # Describe available commands or one specific command